zerhud/ascip/README.md

 or pass `-I$(path_to_ascip_dir)` to compiler.
 ## how to parse
 there is three steps:
-1. create a parser specialization
+1. pick a parser as `using parser = ascip;` (it will be a few in future)
-2. create a data source
+1. create a data source
-3. use a parse method
+1. use a parse method

 in most cases each step is just a single code line.
-### create a parser specialization
-for most cases the parser creation is just a `using parser = ascip<>;` (the template parameter can to be a factory, it used for tests and will be removed soon).
 ### create a data source
 in most cases just we can create a data source for parser with `parser::make_source()` method. for example, if all data is in a std::string_view object named `view` we can create the data source as `parser::make_source(view)`.